First steps#

 Standard form#

-"Mechaelis-Menton function" ## Function documentations
+"Michaelis-Menton function" ## Function documentations

 function mm(x, k) ## function name and parameter list

-result = x / (x +k) ## Doing calculations
+result = x / (x +k) ## Doing stuff

-return result ## return statement is optional
+return result ## Return statement

 mm(1, 0.5)